 Community Outreach and Engagement

-- Translate environmental health research results into knowledge for our community members
+Aim 2) Translate and disseminate environmental health research results from our Center and others into knowledge for our community members, policymakers and public health professionals.

 Frac Sand Mining:

-- a supplemental project to the EHSRC funded in 2013 to conduct air sampling research and community engagement around silica sand mining operations in Northeastern Iowa and Wisconsin
+- a supplemental project to the EHSRC funded in 2013 to conduct air sampling research and community engagement around silica sand mining operations in Northeastern Iowa, Wisconsin, and Minnesota

 Concentrated Animal Feeding Operations: